-Why is the Theragun so expensive?
-These small, gun-shaped devices aren’t like the handheld massagers that have come before.
+Why are Theragun products so expensive?
+These small, gun-shaped devices aren’t like the handheld massagers that you’re used to.
 Those awkward devices rarely provided any actual relief from pain and soreness, and they were more of a Brookstone novelty than a genuine massage tool.
-Theragun delivers a major upgrade to regular handheld massagers with a more precise, concentrated functionality.
-They typically consist of a ball head that rapidly massages your muscles in what’s called percussive therapy (don’t worry, it doesn’t hurt), but sometimes utilizes a rubbing motion as well.
-Massage guns are built for athletic recovery — loosening tight muscles, reducing chronic pain, relieving soreness, etc — but they’re also great for portable, easy stress-relief.
+Theragun delivered a major upgrade to regular handheld massagers with more precise, concentrated functionality.
+They consist of a ball head that rapidly massages your muscles in what’s called percussive therapy (don’t worry, it doesn’t hurt), but sometimes utilizes a rubbing motion as well.
+Massage guns are built for athletic recovery — loosening tight muscles, breaking down lactic acid, reducing chronic pain, relieving soreness, etc. — but they’re also great for portable, easy stress-relief.

 What Are The Best Theragun Alternatives?

 Therabody massage guns are effective, high quality tools, but there’s still the problem of the price tag.